-Skogar Museum in South Iceland, is a cultural heritage collection of 15,000 regional folk craft artifacts.
-The items are exhibited in 3 museums and 6 historical buildings.
+Skogar Museum in South Iceland is a cultural heritage collection of 15.000 regional folk tools and crafts.
+The museum consists of three exhibit buildings and six historical buildings.

-The regional folk museum is well known throughout Iceland for being the best of its kind with a collection of artefacts from local curator Thordur Tomasson.
-The unique collection of mementos of this region’s past is housed in beautifully preserved old turf-roofed houses known as Byggdarsafnid Skogar.
+The regional folk museum is famous throughout Iceland for being the best of its kind.
+This unique collection of mementos from South Iceland’s past sits in beautifully preserved, turf-roofed houses.

-Twelve years later a Transport Museum was opened in a large building erected on the museum site.
-The museum focuses on transport and technology, as well as on the role of the horse and ferries in overland transport in the days before roads and bridges.
+Twelve years later, a Transport Museum opened in a large building erected on the museum site.
+The museum focuses on transport and technology, as well as on the historical role horses and ferries played in overland transport in the days before roads and bridges.

 Where to find Skogar Museum?